[go: up one dir, main page]

 Gastown - the original townsite of Vancouver and now the best place to find Vancouver kitsch

 • Gastown.
 Is the oldest neighbourhood in Vancouver but is being reborn as a fashion and modern urban design district.
 Historic buildings house hip restaurants, galleries, and interior design and high-fashion shops.
-This is area also is notable having the most tourist souvenir shops in the region.
+This area also is notable having the most tourist souvenir shops in the region.
 Gastown on Wikipedia

 • Yaletown.
 Is also popular for its non-mainstream fashion boutiques and high-end salons.
 A few Popular Yaletown Shopping Streets are: Mainland St., Hamilton St., and Pacific Blvd.